 COVID-19 and cloth face masks

-When you wear a cloth face mask in public, it helps protect other people from possible infection with COVID-19.
+In places where COVID-19 is spreading, wearing a face mask in public helps protect other people from possible infection with COVID-19.
 Other people who wear masks help protect you from infection.
 Wearing a face mask may also protect you from infection.

 How Masks Help Protect People From COVID-19

-COVID-19 spreads to people within close contact (about 6 feet or 1.8 meters).
+COVID-19 spreads most readily to people with close contact (about 6 feet or 2 meters).
 When someone with the illness coughs, sneezes, talks, or raises their voice, respiratory droplets spray into the air.
 You and others can catch the illness if you breathe in these droplets, or if you touch these droplets and then touch your eye, nose, mouth, or face.

-- The face mask should fit snugly over your nose and mouth and against the sides of your face, and secured under your chin.
+- The face mask should fit snugly over your nose and mouth, against the sides of your face, and secured under your chin.

 - Make sure you can breathe comfortably through the mask.

-Learn how to properly wear and care for a cloth face mask:
+Learn how to properly wear and care for a face mask:

 - Wash your hands before placing the mask on your face so that it covers both your nose and mouth.
 Adjust the mask so that there are no gaps.